 Will you forget about trying to conceive during your time off?
 That's not actually the point.
 The idea of time off is simply that—allowing yourself to recuperate physically, emotionally and spiritually from the rigors of treatment.
 It's taking a rest.

 It's taking a break.
 Here are some suggestions for 30 second breaks.

 Taking a vacation usually means going back to fertility treatment less exhausted and more hopeful.
 Fertility treatment often seems easier after a little time off.
 Cycles can be more effective if the body, mind and heart is rested.

 How to Plan a Vacation Around Fertility Treatment Cycles

 - Fertility programs have down times where they don't do IVF cycles.
 Find out when they are and take advantage of those times for planning time off or away.

 - If you are a teacher, summers are a great time to cycle and a spring vacation might be the best time to get away.

-- Consider buying trip insurance so that if a fertility treatment cycle goes longer than planned, there will be no reason for panic.
-It will be easier to reschedule.
+- Consider buying trip insurance so that if a fertility treatment cycle goes longer than planned, there will be no reason for panic because your trip can then be rescheduled.